Chew on this: I may receive a small commission for affiliate links, but all products I “dig up” are ones I paw-thentically love!

 One word of caution: Most cleaners are formulated for sealed wood floors.
 If your floors are untreated, you risk staining or damaging them further with many cleaning products.
 In some cases it may be necessary to sand and refinish them.

-Cat Pee Smell on Tile
+How to Get Rid of Cat Pee Smell on Tile

 If your cat pees on a single tile, your job is easy.
 Just wipe it up with your favorite all purpose cleaner.
 If it has seeped into the grout, though, that’s another story!